anhthi-ieig/aws-docs/10. Networking & Content Delivery/AWS VPN.md

 - AWS VPN is comprised of two services: AWS Site-to-Site VPN and AWS Client VPN

-## AWS Site-to-Site
+## AWS Site-to-Site VPN

-- AWS Site-to-Site VPN `creates encrypted tunnels between your network and your Amazon VPCs or AWS Transit Gateways`
+- AWS Site-to-Site VPN allow to `connect your on-premises VPN to AWS`

+- The connection is `automatically encrypted` and `goes over public internet`

 ## AWS Client VPN